near/NEPs/specs/Standards/Tokens/MultiFunToken.md

 **Assumptions**

-- The wLTC token symbol is `wltc`.
+- The wLTC token symbol is `wLTC`.
-- The wBTC token symbol is `wbtc`.
+- The wBTC token symbol is `wBTC`.
-- Charlie's account is `charlie`.
-- There's an `wltc/wbtc` Liquidity Pool.
+- There's an `wLTC/wBTC` Liquidity Pool.

 **High-level explanation**

-- Alex calls `swap('wltc',80*1e24, 'wbtc',530*1e24)`
+- Alex calls `swap('wLTC',80*1e24, 'wBTC',530*1e24) -> u128String`
-- If the price is within the range requested, a swap is made using the liquidity pool
+- If the price allows the output token amount to be at least the amount requested, a swap is made using the liquidity pool, the fn returns the actual `wBTC` amount trasnferred to Alex (>= of the amount requested, that is >= 530*1e24).
-- If the price is not, the transaction is rejected asking Alex to lower his required amount
+- If the price does not allows the output token requested amount, the transaction is rejected asking Alex to lower his required amount

+**Technical calls**

+1. `swap({"input_symbol": "wLTC", "input_amount":80*1e24, "output_symbol":"wBTC", "output_amount":530*1e24}) -> U128 //recevied output amount`.

 ## Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

 * All amounts, balances and allowance are limited by U128 (max value 2**128 - 1).
-* Token standard uses JSON for serialization of arguments and results.
+* All tokens use 24 decimal places as precision, to mimic native NEAR preceision, simplify mamangement, log interpretations, comparisions, and wallets showing token balances.
-* u128 Amounts in arguments and results have are serialized as Base-10 strings, e.g. "100".
-This is done to avoid JSON limitation of max integer value of 2**53.
+* u128 Amounts in arguments and results are serialized as Base-10 strings (U128String), e.g. 100_000_000_000:u128 => "100000000000":U128String.
+This is done to avoid JSON limitation of max precision of 15 digits (f64), versus 38 digits for u128.
-* The contract requires users to create accounts before operating.
+* The contract migth require users to create accounts before operating.
 The create_account call migth require the user to attach enough NEAR to cover the storage cost of creating an account.
 This is done to prevent a denial of service attack on the contract by taking all available storage.
 The unused tokens from the attached deposit are also refunded, so it's safe to attach more deposit than required.
 * The contract can choose to not enforce the previous requirement up-to a certain point or for some kind of accounts.
 For example, the diversifying-pool can waive this requirement for lockup-accounts or for all accounts to ease the oboarding of users.
 * To prevent the deployed contract from being modified or deleted, it should not have any access keys on its account.